angular/angularfire/docs/install-and-setup.md

 ### 3. Add Firebase config to environments variable

 Open `/src/environments/environment.ts` and add your Firebase configuration.
 You can find your project configuration in [the Firebase Console](https://console.firebase.google.com).
-From the project overview page, click **Add Firebase to your web app**.
+Click the Gear icon next to Project Overview, then click Project Settings and under "Firebase SDK snippet" click Cofnig.

 ```ts
 export const environment = {